 In the comments below, I’d love to hear about your concerns or fears regarding PWYW.

-What’s stopping you from experiementing with this unconventional pricing technique?
+What’s stopping you from experimenting with this unconventional pricing technique?

-And if you have any particular questions you’d like answered regarding PWYW, let me now.
+And if you have any particular questions you’d like answered regarding PWYW, let me know.
 I’ll either have the answer for you or I’ll research it and bring you back what I find.

 Look forward to hearing from you!